KC5-BP/DAI-2022-SMTP-Classe-B/Rapport.md

 docker run -p 8080:8282 -p 2525:25000 --rm mockmock-docker
 ```

-*Might need to run it as sudo/administrator.*
+*Remarks: Might need to run it as sudo/administrator.*

 This will run the container and expose the ports 8080 and 2525 on the host machine.
-You should now be able to access the MockMock server application by typing `localhost:8080` in your browser.
+You should now be able to access the MockMock server application by typing `localhost:8080` in any browser.

 After closing the container (Ctrl+C), it will free resources properly.